-Zheng, P. (2017), General Chair, The 1st EAI International Conference on Technology, Innovation, Entrepreneurship and Education, hosted at Caterbury Christ Church University, on 11-12th September 2017, UK.
+Zheng, P. (2017), Organiser, General Chair, The 1st EAI International Conference on Technology, Innovation, Entrepreneurship and Education, hosted at Caterbury Christ Church University, 11-12th September 2017, UK.

 Zheng, P. (2017), Keynote Speaker on 'The Changing Role of Women in China'.
-Annual Regional Meeting of British Federation of Female Graduates on 25th March 2017, at Ashford International Hotel, Kent.
+Annual Regional Meeting of British Federation of Female Graduates, 25th March 2017, at Ashford International Hotel, Kent.

 Zheng, P. (2015), Invited Keynote Speaker, ‘The Agency Role of Entrepreneurs in Future City Design?’, FCCR/CSF (Future City & Community Resilience/Creative Science Foundation) Innovation Workshop at University of Leeds, 21st – 22nd January 2015.

-Zheng, P. (2014), ‘How Do Emerging Market Enterprises (EMEs) Innovate? – case study evidence from China’, Global Innovation Economic Congress (GIEC) Dalian, China, 26th – 29th June 2014.
+Zheng, P. (2014), Invited Speaker on ‘How Do Emerging Market Enterprises (EMEs) Innovate? – case study evidence from China’, By Dalian Government, Global Innovation Economic Congress (GIEC) Dalian, China, 26th – 29th June 2014.
 (An invited presenter, Forum Chair and Member of Review Board)

 Zheng, P. (2010), ‘Understanding Entrepreneurship Process and Growth in Emerging Business Ventures under Market Socialism in China’ a refereed paper submission and presentation at ISBE (The Institute for Small Business and Entrepreneurship) 33 Annual Conference 2010, London, 2nd – 4th November 2010. – Best Paper Award in Managing for Regeneration, Sustainability and Growth Track.